NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/README.md

 Installation 🛠️

-1️⃣Install ReShade: Download and install ReShade from reshade.me for your game or media player.
+1️⃣!Requirement!
+Install ReShade: Download and install ReShade from https://reshade.me for your game or media player.

 2️⃣Add Shader: